Can Hearing Aids Really Reduce the Risk of Dementia, Depression and Accidents?

 Does Hearing Loss Cause Dementia and Depression?

 It’s important to note that simply wearing hearing aids doesn’t necessarily prevent cognitive decline or depression.
-As exhaustive as the University of Michigan study was, it only tracked participants for 3 years after choosing to wear or not wear corrective hearing devices.
+As exhaustive as the University of Michigan study was, it only tracked participants for 3 years after choosing to wear or not wear corrective hearing aids.

 So as of yet, there is no conclusive evidence that: